KuzmanM/cocktail-calculator/README.md

 # cocktail-calculator
-Simple tool for concentration calculation.
+Simple calculator of quantity and concentration when mixing ingredients into solution.
 Task that can be solved:
-* required dilution to achieve particular concentration
+* required thinner quantity to achieve particular concentration in the result solution.
-* sum of ingredients  concentration
+* result solution concentration and quantity as result of known ingredients mixing.
-* required ingredients proportion to achieve particular concentration
+* required ingredients quantity proportion to achieve solution with particular concentration and quantity.
-* some thoritical tasks with less practical importance
+* some thoritical tasks with less practical importance.